Rohrmannresearch-TitlelineInNewFont!.jpg

 [VQS] Verbal qualifiers for rating scales: A cross-cultural study

-<to be conducted in Australia, Germany and Hong Kong>
+<to be conducted in Australia, Germany and Hong Kong; in Hong Kong in collaboration with Prof's W. Au and P. Taylor>

-Note: Scaling of 100 expressions of frequency, intensity, quality, probability and agreement which are used in questionnaires and surveys; Australian data collected, Hong Kong part in progress; part 1 funded by ARC grant.
-Project report available.
+Note: Scaling of 100 expressions of frequency, intensity, quality, probability and agreement which are used in questionnaires and surveys; Australian data collected, Hong Kong study mostly conducted.
+Project report available; presentation of Chinese results got published.

 [RAC] Attitudes towards risk-taking: a cross-cultural study